 The above code shows an example of hashing in PHP [↗].
 On line

 password_hash function is used to hash the provided password in this case

 bcrypt hash algorithm which is the default for the PHP

 02 we use the

 text2 is related to the hash string and we get

 false since that hash string was generated using

 text and this is how a system can tell if its the right user.
 Thus by comparing the password the user enters every time to the hash string that is stored in the database.

 Hashing provides a way to hide and secure information from prying eyes and relies on cryptographic algorithms to achieve this.

-Here is another article for you 😊 "What Is Duck Punching?"
+Here is another article you might like 😊 "What Is High Level?"